ramosvacca/Gcarti/readme.md

 ### notes
 It is highly recommended to perform the install in a virtualenv environment.

+>python3 -m venv name_of_the_virtualenv

 Use the pip install -r requirements.txt command to install all of the Python modules and packages listed in your requirements.txt file.

+>pip install -r /path/to/requirements.txt

-You will need ~200 GB to download dataset and resulting files.
+You will need ~250 GB to download dataset and resulting files.

 The entire process takes ~8 hours.